 The Medical Science Liaison Society (MSLS) has developed a professional certification for MSL professionals: the MSL Board Certification (MSL-BC).
 This credential is valid for a limited time period and can be earned by meeting criteria set by the certification board.

 The main goal of the MSL Board Certification is to set industry standards for the medical science liaison profession.
-This is done by providing a test-based assessment to peers and employers about a candidate’s industry knowledge.
+This is done by providing a test-based assessment of a candidate’s industry knowledge to peers and employers.
 This certification signifies an individual’s industry knowledge and enables career advancement.

 Eligibility criteria for this certification include:

-• Two years of full-time work experience medical science liaison
+- Two years of full-time work experience as a medical science liaison

 How Much Do Medical Science Liaisons Make?

 They work in healthcare and are often employed at biotechnology, pharmaceutical, or medical device companies, as well as in managed care.
 Not surprisingly, one’s salary varies greatly by region, type of industry, education, and experience.
-For example, the average pay by experience level for medical science liaisons according to PayScale (2023), is as follows:
+For example, the average pay by experience level for medical science liaisons, according to PayScale (2024), is as follows:

 Medical Science Liaison Career Alternatives